bepaald/signalbackup-tools/README.md

 signalbackup-tools [first_database] [passphrase] --importthreads ALL --source [second_database] --sourcepassphrase [passphrase] --output [output_file] (--opassphrase [output passphrase])
 ```

 It is recommended to use the larger (containing the most data (contacts, threads,...)) as the 'first_database' and the smaller one source.
 If not all threads should be imported from the source, a list of thread ids can be supplied (e.g. `--importthreads 1,2,3,8-16,20`).
 The thread ids can be determined from the output of `--listthreads`.
+Threads can additionally be specified by name using `--importthreadsbyname "Bob","Alice"`.

 If you use this option and read this line, I would really appreciate it if you let me know the results.
 Either send me a mail (basjetimmer at yahoo-dot-com) or feel free to just open an issue on the tracker for feedback.